-- 2 tablespoons sugar or honey (optional) or more to taste
+- 2 to 4 tablespoons sugar or honey (optional) or to taste

-- Place tea leaves in a tea ball or mesh infuser.
-Bring 6 cups of water to boil.
-Turn off the heat and place the tea ball or infuser in the pot.
+- Place the tea leaves in one or two tea balls.
+Bring 4 cups of water to boil.
+Turn off the heat and place the tea balls in the pot.

-- After 5 to 10 minutes, when the tea is quite strong, remove the tea ball or infuser.
-Stir in your sweetener of choice and add more to taste.
-Or omit the sweetener.
+- After 5 to 10 minutes, when the tea is much stronger than you would usually drink hot, remove the tea balls.
+If using, stir in your sweetener of choice until dissolved.

-- Dilute the tea with another 2 cups of room-temperature or cold water.
+- Dilute the tea with 4 cups of cold water.
+Stir in lemon juice if desired.

 - Using a funnel, pour the tea into a half-gallon jug or into a few bottles.
 Chill in the refrigerator before serving with ice cubes.